Telephone-pole beetle: Life cycle

 The life cycle of M. debilis is one of the most complicated life cycles among beetles because it involves viviparity, hypermetamorphosis, parthenogenesis, and paedogenesis.
 The life cycle is also highly unusual because the larvae rarely mature into adults in both sexes.
-Haplodiploidy is another notable feature of this species; haploid males are hatched from eggs within the mother's body via haploid parthenogenesis, and diploid females are birthed live via diploid parthenogenesis.
+Haplodiploidy is another notable feature of this species, shared with only a few other species of Coleoptera; haploid males are hatched from eggs within the mother's body via haploid parthenogenesis, and diploid females are birthed live via diploid parthenogenesis.

 Females

 Upon being birthed live, the larva emerges as a minute white creature with long, slender legs that resemble the carabid type.
 This stage is primarily focused on migration, with the young larvae crawling away from the location of their birth to find new areas within their habitat.
 During this phase, they may consume the remains of their mother before migration.
 After a period of wandering, the larvae begin to burrow into wood or other suitable substrates again.
 They feed minimally during this time and undergo their first molt, transforming into a legless form that resembles the larva of cerambycid beetles.
 This stage is characterized by the development of an inconspicuous anal armature.
 Additional molts occur in this form, likely to accommodate head growth and overall body development.
 The larvae continue to bore through wood, packing their galleries with dust as they progress.
 The color of their bodies may darken due to the accumulation of food in their alimentary tract.
 As the larvae near maturity, the eggs in the ovaries of what will become the paedogenetic form become visible.
 At this stage, the larvae reverse their position in the gallery, construct a cell, and enter an aestivation phase.
 During aestivation, their bodies gradually turn white as they consume all available food in their system.

 Depending on circumstances, the larvae may either pupate (though this is described as rare) or undergo another molt, ultimately revealing the paedogenetic form, in which they can produce young.
 Paedogenesis is the process by which larvae reproduce by giving birth to more larvae without the production of adults and is a process exclusive to females.
 Once the paedogenetic form emerges, it typically takes around two weeks for the new generation to be born.
 The young larvae are born tail-first and begin the cycle anew, continuing the species' life cycle.